 FAQ#

-These are some Frequently Asked Questions that we’ve seen pop up for using Ray clusters.
-If you still have questions after reading this FAQ, please reach out on our Discourse!
+These are some Frequently Asked Questions for Ray clusters.
+If you still have questions after reading this FAQ, reach out on the Ray Discourse forum.

 Do Ray clusters support multi-tenancy?#

-Yes, you can run multiple jobs from different users simultaneously in a Ray cluster but it’s NOT recommended in production.
-The reason is that Ray currently still misses some features for multi-tenancy in production:
+Yes, you can run multiple jobs from different users simultaneously in a Ray cluster but it’s not recommended in production.
+Some Ray features are still missing for multi-tenancy in production:

 • Ray doesn’t provide strong resource isolation: Ray resources are logical and they don’t limit the physical resources a task or actor can use while running.
 This means simultaneous jobs can interfere with each other and makes them less reliable to run in production.